Calvert 22 Foundation: Activities

 The foundation's first initiative was Calvert 22 Gallery in London (since 2016 called Calvert 22 Space).
 The not-for-profit hosted events, talks, screenings and exhibitions on history, photography, film, music, architecture, literature and contemporary art of the region.
 It was also the foundation's headquarters.
 Set across two floors on a converted warehouse, the gallery's name was derived from its address on Calvert Avenue in Shoreditch, East London, which is historically connected to immigrants from Eastern Europe.

 The foundation partnered and collaborated with other cultural institutions—Tate Modern, State Hermitage Museum, the Victoria and Albert Museum, The Photographers' Gallery, the Science Museum, the British Council, the Barbican Centre, London Fashion Week, London Book Festival, the London Festival of Architecture and the London Design Festival among others.

 From its early years, Calvert 22 Foundation worked closely with universities in the UK and internationally, including the universities of Oxford, Cambridge, Edinburgh, University College London, and the Royal College of Art.
 In 2012, the foundation established a partnership with Smolny College (the Faculty of Liberal Arts and Sciences of St Petersburg State University) to enable student and lecturer exchange programmes, visits, and conferences.

 2013 saw the creation of Calvert Forum, a creative industries think tank generating forums, talks and reports researching the role of creative enterprise on economic and social development in the New East region.
 In 2016, the Calvert 22 Foundation launched its long-term collaboration with PricewaterhouseCoopers (now PwC) to develop and publish the Creative Capital Index.

 In May 2016, the foundation established the New East Photo Prize, for "representations of the social, cultural and physical landscape of the New East and other perspectives on that region," and presented the prize's inaugural exhibition from November to December 2016.

 In 2017, Calvert 22 Foundation dedicated a year-long season of events, art and digital content to marking the centenary of the Russian Revolution entitled The Future Remains: Revisiting Revolution in partnership with St Petersburg's Hermitage Museum.

 The New East Travel Guide is the foundation's mobile app, "that connects city travellers to the creative and cultural side of the New East".
 Locations currently included are Moscow, St Petersburg, Sochi, Kazan, Voronezh and Tbilisi.

 In 2022, the Calvert 22 Foundation announced the closure of operations, and the ceasing of its publication The Calvert Journal, citing the safety of their staff and colleagues amid threats to media freedom in Russia.
 Later that year, Russia designated Calvert 22 Foundation as an "undesirable organisation".
+Until 2017, the foundation had been backed by Russian state-owned VTB Bank.
+Until 2022, Chairman of the Accounts Chamber Alexei Kudrin had been a member of the board of trustees.